deg/trilystro/client/README.md

 Then deploy the application:

-Either to Heroku:

 ```
 git push heroku master
 ```

-Or to my github repo:
+Alternatively, and now preferred, deploy to my github repo:

 ```
 ./deploy.sh